jadecobra/python_tdd_exercises/source/classes/classes.rst

   .. code-block:: python

     AssertionError:
-          'Hi, my name is joe blow and I am 30'
+          'Hello, my name is joe blow and I am 30'
-       != 'Hi, my name is jane doe and I am 35'
+       != 'Hello, my name is jane doe and I am 35'

   Progress.
 I can make the ``say_hello`` :ref:`function<what is a function?>` use :ref:`attributes<what is a class attribute?>` of the person it receives as input to make the message.